-Fellows will begin implementing their projects during the Fall of 2021.
-The $15,000 grant funds go towards supporting Fellows’ project development, community research incentives and activities, a portion of fellows’ living expenses and a learning stipend.
-During the program, fellows are being introduced to the methods and tools of Service Design and other professional development opportunities to support the design and development of their projects.
-By the beginning of fall, Fellows will walk away from the program with a project launch plan and strategy, including defining an audience, goals for change, and an implementation plan to continue their project beyond the timeframe of the fellowship.
+$15,000 grant funds went towards supporting Fellows’ project development, community research incentives and activities, a portion of fellows’ living expenses and a learning stipend.
+During the program, fellows were introduced to the methods and tools of Service Design and other professional development opportunities to support the design and development of their projects.
+Fellows walked away from the program with a project launch plan and strategy, including defining an audience, goals for change, and an implementation plan to continue their project beyond the timeframe of the fellowship.

 What is Service Design?